NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-we-understand.md

 ---
-name: Things we know
+name: Things we understand
 about: Add one item for each thing you learned keep to max of 255 characters
 title: "[Things I Learned]"
-labels: ''
+labels: Things we understand
 assignees: aaa373373

 ---